-Low Vision Treatment — We also provide low vision treatment for patients with astigmatism, myopia, hyperopia, and presbyopia, as well as for patients with visual disability from several ocular diseases.
+We also provide low vision treatment for patients with astigmatism, myopia, hyperopia, and presbyopia, as well as for patients with visual disabilities from several ocular diseases.
 Treatment for these problems can include glasses and contact lenses, closed-circuit TV, telescopic lenses, magnifiers, and other options.

 At Pocono Eye Associates, Inc.’s in-office optical shop, patients can receive attractive, customized glasses and contact lenses.
 Glasses and contacts are common and relatively inexpensive solutions for nearsightedness, farsightedness, and astigmatism.
 Our full-service optical shop offers a range of eyewear, from simple over-the-counter lenses and sunglasses to special lenses for complex visual problems.

 I had a traumatic injury to my eye and called to be seen on an emergency basis on a Friday despite that I wasn't an established client.
 The receptionist was kind and thorough.
 The office was clean, and the doctor and technical staff were very professional.
 There was very little wait-time on both my initial and follow-up visits.
 Highly recommended.

 If I hadn't gone to them I'd still be wearing glasses.
 First ophthalmologist I saw didn't even tell me that there were toric implants that correct my astigmatism available for my cataract surgery.
 Thank goodness for Pocono Eye!

 The service here was really great!
 The doctor was very cautious about dilating my eyes once he discovered I have narrow angles, which made me felt I was in good hands.
 Would highly recommend!